mstksg/bff-mono/README.md

 This package is an implementation of a paper:

     Kazutaka Matsuda and Meng Wang:
-      A Type Class for Bidirectionalization:
+      Bidirectionalization for Free with Runtime Recording:
       Or, a Light-Weight Approach to the View Update Problem

 The package provides a type class `PackM`.
 Suppose one defines a